Trevor Slattery

-Trevor Slattery is a fictional character portrayed by Ben Kingsley in the Marvel Cinematic Universe (MCU).
+Trevor Slattery is a character portrayed by Ben Kingsley in the Marvel Cinematic Universe (MCU).
 An actor hired to portray the legendary terrorist leader of the Ten Rings dubbed "the Mandarin", he first appeared in the film Iron Man 3 (2013) and reprised the role in the Marvel One-Shot All Hail the King (2014) and in the film Shang-Chi and the Legend of the Ten Rings (2021), which features the real leader of the Ten Rings, Wenwu.
-He will also appear in the upcoming Wonder Man series.
+He will also appear in the upcoming Wonder Man (2026) series.
 General response to the character was mixed, with many comic fans criticizing the character and how his reveal affected the film's Mandarin portrayal, while others defended the twist by noting its social commentary and how it avoided the racist caricature of the comics' Mandarin.

 Fictional character biography

 Posing as the Mandarin

 Slattery is a washed-up, drug-addicted actor hired by Aldrich Killian and the think tank Advanced Idea Mechanics (AIM) to portray the Mandarin, a persona influenced by many modern terrorists and named after a supposed legendary Chinese title.
 Slattery stars in propaganda videos that are broadcast to the world as a cover for AIM's explosive Extremis experiments.
 Slattery lives oblivious to the true meaning of his actions, surrounded by wealth and drugs provided by AIM, until he is discovered by Tony Stark.
 Slattery is arrested following Stark's defeat of Killian, but was pleased by the publicity he received as he was arrested.